 Tychonic System (16th Century AD)

-I know you would be thinking that I just took a big quantum leap from the 20th century to the 16th century; directly landing to the works of Tycho Brahe.
+I know you would be thinking that I just took a big quantum leap from the 20th century to the 16th century; directly landing on the works of Tycho Brahe.
 Well, there were so many different cosmological theories about the universe starting from the Einsteinian universe to the Newtonian model to the Kepler model until the Copernican model (maybe some more between them).
 Let me tell you why I skipped all of these from my list of top 6 obsolete cosmological theories of the universe.

 Well fundamentally, there can only be two types of cosmological theories of the universe.
 Meaning either we are living in a flat universe or in a curve universe (circular or elliptical, etc).
 The currently accepted cosmological model of the universe is solely based on the curved shaped universe.

 Let me explain to you how by just simply giving you some facts.
 The LAMBDA-CDM model is based on Bang bang theory.
-The big bang theory of the universe is itself a byproduct of the Einstein’s field equations of the Einsteinian universe.
+The big bang theory of the universe is itself a byproduct of Einstein’s field equations of the Einsteinian universe.
 In the same way, the Einsteinian universe is dependent on the Newtonian universe.
 And all the above mentioned cosmological theories started with the Copernican revolution.

 So, now I hope you know why I skipped all the cosmological theories of the universe between the 20th century to the 16th century.